iras/JADE/readme.md

  * Maya scripted plugin : ClientMaya.py needs calling from within Maya by means of the additional Python script "MayaLauncherPythonScript" after customising the physical path in it.
 Such script will reside in a Maya Script Editor's Python page and needs to be run from Maya.
  * Standalone app : Mac OS X uses py2app while Windows system use py2exe, in any way the python file to target is ClientStandAlone.py.
-On a Mac, some installation notes are also available here.
+On a Mac, some installation notes are also available here http://stc0.wordpress.com/2012/11/16/installing-py2app-for-python-2-6-8-macports-on-mac-os-lion/

 ## Some Definitions
 > ### Cluster